-The southwest Western Australian mooring array has helped scientists identify the key role of the LC in the development of marine heatwaves (MHW) off the coast (Benthuysen et al., 2014; Feng et al., 2013).
-The mooring data has also been employed by Feng et al. (2021) to detect abnormal cooling events off the coast over 2016-2019 (defined as the marine cold spell, MCS) when the thermocline depth was elevated due to the weakening of the LC during the El Niño events.
-The sustained IMOS mooring array encompasses six coastal moorings on the Rottnest shelf during 2010-2023, ranging from 50m to 500m

-(Fig. 1 and Table 1).
-The first version of the gridded data from these moorings was published by Chen and Feng (2021) and an extension was published by Bui et al. (2023).
+heat waves (MHWs) off the coast (Benthuysen et al., 2014; Feng et al., 2013).
+The mooring data were also employed by Feng et al. (2021) to detect abnormal cooling events off the coast over 2016-2019 (defined as the marine cold spell or MCS), when the thermocline depth was elevated due to the weakening of the LC during the El Niño events.
+The sustained IMOS mooring array encompasses six coastal moorings on the Rottnest Shelf during 2010-2023 that ranged from 50 to 500 m (Fig. 1 and Table 1).
+The first version of the gridded data from these moorings was published by Chen and Feng (2021), and an extension was published by Bui et al. (2023).
 Mooring time series are susceptible to missing values due to mooring loss and instrument failure.
-Strong currents can exert force on the mooring line, causing it to be pushed down in the water column, leaving data gaps near the surface (Sloyan et al., 2023).
-This paper introduces a new update of the mooring data, filling data gaps with a statistical method.
+Strong currents can exert a force on the mooring line, causing it to be pushed down into the water column and leaving data gaps near the surface (Sloyan et al., 2023).
+This paper introduces a new update of the mooring data, filling data gaps using a statistical method.